johannacarolinep/watercolour-school/README.md

 ## Credits

 ### Content
-- [Shawn Reisner - Codepen.io](https://codepen.io/sreisner/pen/yOOOjx) - This code, with minor adjustments was used to create the nav link underline effect on hover (on large screens).
+- [Shawn Reisner - Codepen.io](https://codepen.io/sreisner/pen/yOOOjx) - This code, with minor adjustments, was used to create the nav link underline effect on hover (on large screens).

 ### Media
 #### Images